Efficiency Tuning

 Exploiting sufficient statistics

 In some cases, models can be recoded to exploit sufficient statistics in estimation.
 This can lead to large efficiency gains compared to an expanded model.
-For example, consider the following Bernoulli sampling model.
+This section provides examples for Bernoulli and normal distributions, but the same approach can be applied to other members of the exponential family.

 data {